kali-kb/tabby-browser-extension/README.md

 ## Contribution

 I welcome contributions from the community to make Tabby Build even better.
-Feel free to submit pull requests and
+Feel free to submit pull requests